cloudspannerecosystem/autoscaler/terraform/distributed/README.md

     export TF_VAR_state_project_id="${AUTO_SCALER_PROJECT_ID}"
     ```

-3. If you want to create a new Spanner instance for testing the autoscaler, set
+3. If you want to create a new Spanner instance for testing the Autoscaler, set
     the following variable.
 The spanner instance that Terraform creates is named
     `autoscale-test`.